trailofbits/testing-handbook/content/docs/languages/rust/00-unit-tests.md

 ### Sanitizers

 While Rust is memory-safe, one may open a gate to the `unsafe` world and introduce all the well known vulnerabilities like use-after-free or reading of uninitialized memory.
-Moreover, Rust compiler does not prevent memory leaks and data races (TODO).
+Moreover, Rust compiler does not prevent memory leaks and data races.

 To find deep bugs we can enhance our tests with [various sanitizers](https://doc.rust-lang.org/beta/unstable-book/compiler-flags/sanitizer.html):
 * AddressSanitizer